 • 3 tablespoons unsalted butter

-• Optional: lemon, fresh flat-leaf parsley
+• Fresh flat-leaf parsley optional

 Instructions

-• SAUSAGE: Add 1 tablespoon olive oil to a large heavy bottom skillet (big enough to hold all the cooked pasta later).
-Heat to medium-high heat and add in the sausage (casings removed) plus salt & pepper to taste (I add 1/2 tsp of each).
-Cook and crumble with a wooden spoon until browned, but not cooked through, about 5-7 minutes.
-Reduce heat to medium, add 2 tsp each: garlic, Italian seasoning, dried parsley.
-Add 1/4 tsp red pepper flakes.
-Stir through until fragrant, 30 seconds to a minute.
+• Add 1 tablespoon olive oil to a large pan.
+Heat to medium-high, add sausage (casings removed) and 1/2 teaspoon each of salt and pepper.
+Cook and crumble until browned, 5โ€“7 minutes.
+Reduce heat to medium, add garlic, Italian seasoning, dried parsley, and red pepper flakes.
+Stir until fragrant, 30โ€“60 seconds.

-• BROCCOLI: To the sausage skillet, add the remaining 4 tbsp olive oil, 1 cup chicken broth, and 4 cups broccoli.
-Cook, stirring frequently, and scraping the bottom of the pan to release any browned bits.
-Cook until the broccoli is crisp-tender, about 3-5 minutes.
-Add in 3 tbsp butter and stir until melted.
-Simmer sauce until slightly reduced and thickened.
+• Add 4 tablespoons olive oil, chicken broth, and broccoli to the sausage pan.
+Cook, stirring frequently, until broccoli is crisp-tender, about 3โ€“5 minutes.
+Add the butter and stir until melted.
+Simmer until sauce is slightly reduced and thickened.

 Video